wildbeard/dotfiles/README.md

   * Used by [Telescope](https://github.com/nvim-telescope/telescope.nvim) for `live_grep` and `grep_string`

 ### Getting Started
-- Once the required binars are installed, open any directory in nvim via `nvim .`
+- Once the required binaries are installed, open any directory in nvim via `nvim .`
 - Run the command `:PlugInstall` to install the specified plugins
 - Restart nvim
 - Re-open any directory and install the following language servers by running:
-  `:LspInstall tsserver volar tailwindcss intelephense sumneko-lua`
+  `:LspInstall tailwindcss intelephense sumneko-lua`
+- Open the your `plugin/lsp-config.lua` and update the `volar-cmd` and `ts_language_server` values to match your install
 - Verify installed language servers by running `:LspInstallInfo`